jhpanda/McDonaldKreitmanTest/README.md

     Usage: `python vcf2msa.py <vcf> <fasta> <outdir> <species_name>`

     * Note for fasta input:
-        fasta headers should be CDS coordinates splitted by";" i.e., `chrom(-):start1:end1;chrom(-):start2:end2`
+        fasta headers should be CDS coordinates splitted by";",
-        add a "-" to chromosome if it is in reverse strand
+        i.e., `chrom(-):start1:end1;chrom(-):start2:end2`,

-        one example:
+        here we add a "-" to chromosome if it is in reverse strand. one example:
         ```
         >13:20208087:20208101;13:20216255:20216410;13:20220583:20221431